 - Licensed clinical social workers (LCSWs), who provide counseling and can direct clients toward helpful social services

 - Alcohol and drug counselors (ADCs), who provide counseling for substance abuse and addiction issues

-Call the Thriveworks office in Conroe, TX today and our highly trained staff can match you to a mental health provider who can help you achieve your goals.
+Call Thriveworks Counseling & Psychiatry Conroe today and our highly trained staff can match you to a mental health provider who can help you achieve your goals.
 We can often get clients in to see their counselors within 24-48 hours of their call.
 And our providers pride themselves on their availability.
-One of the many benefits of Thriveworks enrollment is that you can access your counselor by email or phone between sessions.
+One of the many benefits of being a Thriveworks client is that you can access your counselor by email or phone between sessions.

 Meet your licensed counselor in-person or online as early as tomorrow when you call Thriveworks today!

 Where Is Thriveworks Counseling & Psychiatry Conroe Located?